Table of Contents

 Nature magazine was skeptical of Blondlot's claims because laboratories in England and Germany had not been able to replicate the Frenchman's results.
 Nature sent American physicist Robert W. Wood of Johns Hopkins University to investigate Blondlot's discovery.
 Wood suspected that N-rays were a delusion.
 To demonstrate such, he removed the prism from the N-ray detection device, unbeknownst to Blondlot or his assistant.
 Without the prism, the machine couldn't work.
 Yet, when Blondlot's assistant conducted the next experiment he found N-rays.
 Wood then tried to surreptitiously replace the prism but the assistant saw him and thought he was removing the prism.
 The next time he tried the experiment, the assistant swore he could not see any N-rays.
 But he should have, since the equipment was in full working order.

-According to Martin Gardner, Wood's exposure of Blondlot led to the French scientist's madness and death (Gardner, 345 n.1).
-But were those who verified Blondlot's N-ray experiments stupid or incompetent?
+Were Blondlot and those who verified his N-ray experiments stupid or incompetent?
 Not necessarily, since the issue isn't one of intelligence or competence, but of the psychology of perception.
-Blondlot and his followers suffered "from self-induced visual hallucinations" (ibid.).
+Blondlot and his followers suffered "from self-induced visual hallucinations" (Gardner, loc. cit.).

 What is the lesson from the Blondlot episode?
 James Randi writes